 In the museum you will find Bibles, including the first Bible printed in 1477 in the Netherlands and the first edition of the first official Bible of the Netherlands in 1637.
-Copies of Isaiah and the Dead Sea scrolls discovered in the Qumran caves, a famous archaeological site near the Dead Sea.
+Copies of Isaiah and the Dead Sea Scrolls discovered in the Qumran caves, a famous archaeological site near the Dead Sea, are also here.

 Among the exhibits in the museum you will see archaeological exhibits originating in ancient Egypt.
 Among them are oil lamps, clay tablets, tools and coins.
 There are also two kitchens built in the 17th century.
 Note also the ceiling paintings by the Dutch painter Jakob de Witt.